 The board is likely to slow down with the number of users and during their intensive activity.
 Users with older and less powerful devices will experience a slow-down earlier.

-The number of widgets you see on the board also affects performance during collaboration.
+The number of widgets you see on the board and the size of the uploaded files also affect performance during collaboration.
 The widgets that may slow down board loading more often are pen drawings, uploaded files (PDFs, images), and tables.

 If you're participating in a collaborative session: